 Along with having its own bus service, you can also use the Art of Animation buses if you don’t mind the walk between the hotels.
 We do this regularly.
 It won’t always save time, admittedly, but it also will pretty much never cost you more than five minutes max.

 The proximity to Art of Animation brings us to another point—Art of Animation’s Landscape of Flavors Food Court.
 That food court is easily the best food court in the value resorts, if not all of Disney World.
 From Pop Century rooms, you’re looking at a maximum walk of about ten minutes to Landscape of Flavors, with some rooms at Pop being closer to Landscape than some rooms at Art of Animation.

 At this point, you’re thinking “great, I’ll stay at Art of Animation.”
-But Pop Century has two advantages of Art of Animation.
+But Pop Century has two advantages over Art of Animation (for more on this topic, read our comparison of Pop Century and Art of Animation).